wireapp/wire-server/docs/src/understand/sft.rst

 configuration, only that single IP address and port is exposed for each federated TURN server with all SFT traffic multiplexed over the connection.
 The diagram below shows this scenario.
-Note that this TURN DTLS multiplexing is only used for SFT to SFT communication and does not affect the connectivity requirements for normal one-on-one calls.
+Note that this TURN DTLS multiplexing is only used for SFT to SFT communication into federated group calls, and does not affect the connectivity requirements for normal one-on-one calls.

 .. figure:: img/multi-sft-turn-dtls.png